krzemienski/awesome-from-stars/README.md

 * [ankur4u007/drift](https://github.com/ankur4u007/drift): Drift: A Websocket-Http Tunnel written in kotlin that lets you access any HTTP Api on servers deployed behind firewall(s)/Nat(s)/Proxy
 * [SquaredTiki/Dringend-Issues](https://github.com/SquaredTiki/Dringend-Issues): Public issue tracker for the Dringend app, an iPad dev environment
 * [itszechs/DriveStream](https://github.com/itszechs/DriveStream): Stream video files from Google drive
+* [Jayapraveen/Drm-Dash-stream-downloader](https://github.com/Jayapraveen/Drm-Dash-stream-downloader): This script helps to download drm protected dash stream [if key is known] and output to a video mp4 file
 * [Axinom/drm-quick-start](https://github.com/Axinom/drm-quick-start): Quick start for Axinom DRM
 * [feedsbrain/drm-tools](https://github.com/feedsbrain/drm-tools): Tools for Widevine and Playready
 * [samrath/DRMKeyFetcher-Android](https://github.com/samrath/DRMKeyFetcher-Android): DRMKeyFetcher can be used to fetch the license keys for both DASH and HLS media files in android using Exoplayer library.